wijits36/secret-agent/README.md

 uv run main.py -v "your prompt here"  # verbose mode
 ```

-The agent runs in a loop (up to 20 iterations) until it produces a final response or exhausts its steps.
+The agent runs in a loop (up to 20 iterations by default) until it produces a final response or exhausts its steps.